 Most viewings will cost in the $700 to $1,500 range.
 Please note, those numbers are on top of the direct cremation itself.

-For some reason, some people are under the impression that a funeral isn’t possible when someone is cremated.
+For some reason, some people are under the impression that a funeral isn’t possible with cremation.
 When in fact, nothing could be further from the truth!

-It’s actually quite common for a traditional funeral (less the burial aspect) to be held when the deceased has elected to be cremated.
+It’s actually quite common to have a traditional funeral (less the burial aspect) when the deceased has elected to be cremated.

-If you can’t wrap your mind around this concept, start by imaging a traditional burial service.
-Now instead of a body in a casket substitute an urn it’s place.
+If you can’t wrap your mind around this concept, start by imagining a traditional burial service.
+Now instead of a body in a casket, substitute an urn in its place.
 Everything else stays the same.
-There’s literally no difference other than the fact that the body is no longer in tact because it was cremated.
+There’s literally no difference other than that the body is no longer intact because it was cremated.

 From traveling in a caravan to the final resting spot to family members delivering a eulogy, funeral services for folks who have been cremated are every bit as viable.

-There are many options you can choose so not only will the price vary quite a bit, but it can get pricey too.
+You can choose many options, so not only will the price vary quite a bit, but it can get pricey too.
 You’ll find that a funeral service with cremation will cost anywhere from $4,000-$6,000 on average.

-It’s a good idea to take these factors into consideration as well.
+It’s a good idea to consider these factors as well.
 This way, you can select enough coverage (assuming you can afford it) to ensure all your final costs are paid for.